stastnypremysl/lsql-csv/README.md

 #### Exotic chars
 There are some chars which cannot be in symbol names (column names).
 For simplicity, we can suppose, they are everything but alphanumerical chars excluding `-`, `.`, `&` and `_`.
+Also first char of a symbol name must be non-numerical to not be considered as an exotic char.
 Referencing names containing exotic chars without quotes is unsupported.

 It is possible to reference columns with name with exotic chars using \` quote - like \`EXOTIC NAME\`.
 The source file name is always part of column name from the syntax perspective of language - it must be inside the quotes.